Chrétien de Troyes

 Dont li quens li bailla le livre.

 Oëz coment il s'en delivre.

 1. Wikipedia: Basilica of the Holy Blood, (Flemish: Heilig-Bloedbasiliek).
-The relic was allegedly brought to the city after the Second Crusade by Thierry of Alsace and is paraded every year through the streets of the city.
+The relic was allegedly brought to the city after the Second Crusade by Thierry of Alsace and is paraded every year through the streets of Bruges.
 More than 1,600 inhabitants take part in this mile-long religious procession, many dressed as medieval knights or crusaders.
 See below, no. 23, for evidence that the relic was brought after the Fourth Crusade, which could have been a reaction to Chrétien poem.

 2. Gerbert de Montreuil, La continuation de Perceval, ed.
 Mary Williams, (Paris, 1922), p.214: “Ce nous dist Crestiens de Troie Qui de Percheval comencha, Mais la mort qui l’adevancha ne li laissa pas traire affin” (vv.
 6984-87).

 3. Wendelin Foerster, Kristian von Troyes, Wörterbuch zu seinen sämtlichen Werken, (Halle, 1914), p.
 88: 1. conte (computu) m.
 Zahl…Zählen, Rechnung, Betrag, gut gezählt, Erzählung, Bericht erstatten…2. conte (comite), N. cuens (comes), m.
 Graf...
 Also “conter” (computare)… tr. zählen… anrechnen als… erzählen, erwähnen, verlauten lassen…

 4. Tobler-Lommatzch, Altfranzösisches Wörterbuch, Weidmannsche Buchhandlung, Berlin, 1936, Zweiter Band, pp.751-757